Amala Paul

-Amala Paul (born 26 October 1991) is an Indian actress and producer who is primarily working in Tamil and Malayalam films, in addition to some Telugu and Hindi films.
+Amala Paul (born 26 October 1991) is an Indian actress and producer who primarily works in Tamil and Malayalam films.
 She is a recipient of a Tamil Nadu State Film Award, a Filmfare Award South and two South Indian International Movie Awards.

 Amala started her career in the Malayalam film Neelathamara (2009), and later appeared in the Tamil film Mynaa (2010), which earned her the Tamil Nadu State Film Award for Best Actress.
 She further received two SIIMA Award for Best Actress – Malayalam for her performance in Run Baby Run (2012) and Oru Indian Pranayakadha (2013).
 She went on to appear in successful films such as Vettai (2012), Thalaivaa (2013), Velaiilla Pattadhari (2014), Hebbuli (2017), Thiruttu Payale 2 (2017), Ratsasan (2018) and The Goat Life (2024).
 Her titular role in Mili (2015) won her the Filmfare Critics Award for Best Actress – Malayalam.

 Early life

 Amala Paul was born on 26 October 1991 in Ernakulam, Kerala.
 Amala was born to Paul Varghese (d.
 2017) and Annice Paul.
 Her brother Abijith Paul also appeared in films following Amala's entry into the film industry.
 After completing her schooling from Nirmala Higher Secondary School Aluva, she took a sabbatical to begin a career in films, but has since joined St. Teresa's College in Kochi, to pursue a B.A. degree in English.

 Amala's father had been strictly against Amala pursuing an acting career but relented when her brother strongly supported her ambition.
 She later claimed that she had performing arts in her, revealing that her mother was a singer and her father was into theatre in college.